Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 - Stunted growth and delayed puberty in children

 Your doctor will look for evidence of intestinal inflammation.
 He or she will try to distinguish it from other causes of intestinal problems such as infection or ulcerative colitis.
-Ulcerative colitis is a related disease that also causes intestinal inflammation.
+Ulcerative colitis is another disease that, like Crohn's diseases, also causes intestinal inflammation.

 Test abnormalities that are often, but not always, found in people with Crohn's disease include:

 Blood tests.
 Show a high white blood cell count or other signs of inflammation.
 Crohn's disease can interfere with the absorption of vitamin B12, which can lead to anemia, a reduced number of red blood cells: anemia and low levels of vitamin B12 can show up on blood tests.

 Autoantibody tests.
 Reveal antibodies in the blood of people with Crohn's disease.
 They may help distinguish between inflammation caused by Crohn's disease versus ulcerative colitis.

 Stool tests.
 Also called feces or bowel movement tests, these may be useful to rule out infection as a cause of symptoms.

 Upper gastrointestinal (GI) series.
 A test in which x-ray pictures are taken of your abdomen after you drink a barium solution that shows up on X-rays.
 As the liquid trickles down, it traces the outline of your intestines on the X-ray.
 An upper GI series can reveal places in the small intestine that are narrowed.
 It also can highlight ulcers and fistulas.
 These abnormalities are found more often in Crohn's disease than in ulcerative colitis, or other conditions that cause symptoms similar to Crohn's disease symptom.

 - Flexible sigmoidoscopy or colonoscopy.
 These tests use a small tube with an attached camera and light.
 The tube is inserted into your rectum, allowing your doctor to view the insides of your large intestine and obtain a biopsy (sample) of the lining tissue (see below).